A convolution method for numerical solution of backward stochastic differential equations: Application to option pricing

 Table \ref{tab:callpim2} provides price estimates for out-of-the-money and in-the-money options and Table \ref{tab:calldm2} gives estimates for option deltas on a non-dividend-paying stock under imperfect market conditions.
-Both tables compare the estimates obtained with the convolution method and those obtained with the binomial method of \citet{pengxu:2011}.
+Both tables compare the estimates obtained with the convolution method to those obtained with the binomial method of \cite{pengxu:2011} and the true values calculated using the Black-Scholes formula with the higher borrowing rate $R$.
 The convolution method and the binomial method give similar prices and delta values for all options which confirms the convolution method accuracy even for non-smooth drivers.
 Nonetheless, the binomial method is faster (less that tenth of a second for $1000$ time steps) than the convolution method for the same number of time step when computing the BSDE initial values.
+However, simulation of BSDEs is easier under the convolution method where a simple interpolation using Brownian paths can be performed.
+Under the binomial method, Brownian paths must be approximated by scaled random walks.

 If we introduce a dividend rate of $\delta=0.035$ under imperfect market conditions ($R=0.03$ and $r=0.01$), then the American and the European call option prices differ and the Black-Scholes formula does not apply.
 The convolution method estimates the (at-the-money) American call option price at $7.5610$ and the European call option price at $7.4712$.
 We use scheme II with the restricted domain $[x_0,x_N] = X_0 + [-5,5]$, $N=2^{12}$ grid points, $n=2000$ time steps and a minimal slope of $\epsilon = 5$.
 Figure \ref{fig:simAm2} shows the typical sample paths for the American option where the reflecting process $A_t$ (hedging cost) is now non-zero for in-the-money path indicating a difference in price with the European call option.